 Ruling: Under Official Baseball Rule 6.01(a)(10), if two or more fielders attempt to field a batted ball, and the runner comes in contact with one or more of them, the umpire shall determine which fielder is entitled to the benefit of the interference rule, and shall NOT declare the runner out for coming in contact with a fielder other than the one the umpire determines to be entitled to field such a ball.
 It is therefore possible for the umpire to make either an interference or obstruction call on this play based upon the umpire's determination as to which fielder was entitled to field the batted ball.
-If the runner makes contact with a fielder other than the one the umpire determines to be entitled to field the ball, such a fielder has very likely obstructed the runner.
+If the runner makes contact with a fielder other than the one the umpire determines to be entitled to field the batted ball.
+If the runner makes contact with a fielder other than the one the umpire determines to be entitled to field the batted ball.